Check out the answers to common questions on our 2017 revaluation below.

 The District Valuation Rolls are also open for public inspection, free of charge, during regular office hours, at the Council offices at 175 Rimu Road, Paraparaumu.

-Property owners who do not agree with the updated rating value have the right to object, free of charge, until 8 December 2017.
+Property owners who do not agree with the updated rating value had the right to object, free of charge, until 8 December 2017.

 Property owners should review their valuation and lodge an objection if they believe the valuation for their property is either too low or too high.